 You’ve probably seen the long line snaking outside the Haymarket eatery.
 It comes with good reason, with Mamak dishing up mouth watering and affordable authentic Malaysian cuisine.
 On the menu you’ll find everything from roti to aromatic curries, satay and stir-fried noodles.
 The cherry on the metaphorical cake is the fact you can BYO, with no corkage fee.

 Fatima’s Lebanese Restaurant goes back to delicious basics, with hummus (arguably some of the best in Sydney), kafta, lady fingers, cabbage rolls, vine leaves and more.
-Make sure you come hungry, as dishes are generously portioned plus very affordable.
-Bring along a your favourite bottle, and relish in no corkage fees!
+Make sure you come hungry, as dishes are generously portioned as well as very affordable.
+Bring along your favourite bottle, and relish in no corkage fees!

 Fatima’s Lebanese Restaurant, 294 – 296 Cleveland St, Surry Hills